Skip to Content

 Associate Professor - Massey Institute of Food Science and Technology

-Senior Lecturer in Weed Science - Institute of Agriculture and Environment
+Senior Lecturer in Weed Science - School of Agriculture

 Senior Lecturer in Weed Science, involved in undergraduate and postgraduate teaching in weed biology and control, and also actively involved in research and extension about weed control.